attack68/rateslib/docs/source/i_licence.rst

    - Include this code, or package, as a **dependency** of any other package.
    - Use this code as a benchmark or as a validator for developing your own code which will be used in a commercial capacity.

-If you would like to discuss licensing, under very reasonable terms, please contact the author at **rateslib@gmail.com**.

 Creative Commons Attribution, Non-Commercial, No-Derivatives 4.0 International Public License